hkfd/hkfd/packages/angular/README.md

 ## Install

 Run `yarn api-init` to download Heckford Angular API dependencies and generate the JSON files.
+Run `yarn form-init` to download Heckford Angular Form dependencies.

 ## Usage

 Run `yarn serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 Use the `-prod` flag for a production build.

+To use the form, follow the Heckford Angular Form install instructions, then run `yarn form-serve`.

 ## Updating